Opportunities

 Apply Here

-This opportunity is accepting applications from November 1 to November 30.
-To apply, complete the online application.
+This opportunity is accepting applications from April 1 to April 30.
+To apply, please complete the online application.

 CUNY BA is pleased to offer opportunity grants that support three types of high-impact experiential learning opportunities: study abroad, undergraduate research, and unpaid internships.